 FEBRUARY 2019 – We are deeply saddened to learn of the passing of Henry “Hank” Kupjack: local legend, punk enthusiast, and beloved creator of magical miniature worlds.
-We proudly display two of his works in our Drawing Room – a master artisan and expert in architectural history, Kupjack has unlocked imagination in the creation of his miniature rooms for decades, which, along with rooms crafted by his father Eugene Kupjack, can be found in the permanent collections of many museums including the Art Institute of Chicago.
+We proudly displayed two of his works in our Drawing Room for several years – a master artisan and expert in architectural history, Kupjack has unlocked imagination in the creation of his miniature rooms for decades, which, along with rooms crafted by his father Eugene Kupjack, can be found in the permanent collections of many museums including the Art Institute of Chicago.

 Join us in celebrating a friend and gifted artist, and learn about Hank’s work in his own words – recorded with us fireside.